 If your nonprofit has received any funding from Facebook fundraisers or Challenges, there is a decent chance you’ve encountered Network for Good at some point along the process.
 Whether you’re holding a birthday fundraiser or a spontaneous effort, Network for Good is one of two ways that Facebook could process the donated funds.

-Understanding the intersection of Network for Good and Facebook and how to optimize the fundraising process, is key to raising donations effectively through the social network.
-With that said, use the below navigation to learn about specific aspects of Network for Good or continue reading to explore the full guide:
+Understanding the intersection of Network for Good and Facebook and how to optimize the fundraising process is key to raising donations effectively through the social network.
+Here's what we will be covering in this blog:

 Are you ready to learn more about the donor-advised fund so closely related to Facebook Challenges?
 Let’s dive in.